 A department participating in a DALI creates a “departmental action team” or DAT—a local group of people charged with leading the change effort in their department.
-Two representatives from this team (or possibly one in a smaller program) are designated as “change leaders.”
+Two representatives from this team are designated as “change leaders.”
 The change leaders participate directly in the DALI activities and lead the DAT in their department.
 Each DALI comprises representatives from three to five participating departments who commit to working with two DALI facilitators (and each other) for a minimum of one year.
 The DALI curriculum trains the change leaders to better understand the situations they face, engage in the steps necessary for creating sustained change, and work with their DATs to achieve their goals.
-The DALI consists of an in-person kickoff workshop and (approximately) bi-weekly video conferences throughout the year.
+The DALI consists of an in-person kickoff workshop and (approximately) 30 hours of video conferences throughout the academic year.

 A core aspect of the EP3 philosophy is that successful physics departments engage in cyclic self-reflection on their own processes and outcomes to guide their decisions and actions.
 We believe that effective change efforts in a department are: